 Scientific inquiry involves students progressively developing key scientific ideas through learning how to investigate.
-Students build their knowledge and understanding of the world around them through the process of inquiry.
+In this way, students build their knowledge and understanding of the world around them through the process of inquiry.
 Although sometimes described as discovery based learning, this doesn’t need to be the case.
-The article below by Kirschner et al., (2006) is a good summary of the problems associated with an unguided, inquiry approach (this critique is responded to by Hmelo-Silver et al. (2007)).
-That said, that are some strong, motivational reasons why you might like to do some inquiry with your students and there are many ways in which scientific inquiries can be structured.
-What’s important is to think about what knowledge the students will need to know first, in order to inquire in a meaningful way.
+The article below by Kirschner et al. (2006) is a good summary of the potential problems associated with an unguided, inquiry approach (this critique is responded to by Hmelo-Silver et al. (2007)).
+That said, that are some stron, motivational reasons why you might like to do some inquiry with your students and there are many ways in which scientific inquiries can be structured.
+What’s important is to think about what knowledge they need to know first, in order to inquire in a meaningful way.

 Elements of an inquiry approach